A reliable order-statistics-based approximate nearest neighbor search algorithm: Experimental analysis

 where $H(p)$ is the informational entropy, and $p_i=\lambda_i/\sum_i(\lambda_i)$.
 With this definition, the intrinsic dimensionality drops to 38.69 for UBC and 27.94 for IRISA.
-Of course, this estimate neglects {\em non-linear} dependencies, quite significant for SIFT data (and MNIST as well), so the true intrinsic dimensionality is likely even smaller.
+Of course, this estimate neglects {\em non-linear} dependencies, quite significant for SIFT data (and MNIST as well), so the true intrinsic dimensionality is arguably even smaller.

 Results are reported in Fig.\ref{fig:SIFT}.
 In general, a much larger speed-up is obtained w.r.t. to the case of unstructured data (notice the decade shift on the y-axis) and no obvious loss of accuracy is observed due to the classification performed only on 16 components.
 On both the UBC SIFT and MNIST datasets, ROSANNA outperforms all reference techniques in the medium-accuracy and especially high-accuracy range.
 In the 0.9--0.99 accuracy range, it is about twice as fast as the best competitors.
 The situation changes with the IRISA SIFT dataset, where all techniques, including ROSANNA (and except E2LSH), provide a comparable performance.
 The reason lies in the much stronger structure of the IRISA data, where the first PCA component accounts for almost 33\% of the total energy, as opposed to just above 10\% for UBC data (the dataset size is, instead, immaterial, as the same behavior is observed with 100K vectors).
 This is not surprising, since ROSANNA is not designed to exploit data dependencies.
-Therefore, we resorted to a hierarchical approach, in this case, similar to IVFADC \cite{Jegou2011}, where major dependencies are taken into account by a preliminary k-means clustering and ROSANNA is then applied within each cluster.
-The query is compared with the subset centroids, and only the nearest subsets are analyzed with ROSANNA, collecting the candidates that are eventually searched for the NN.
-The overall search time is roughly halved w.r.t. the basic version, providing much better results than all references, especially at high accuracies.
+In this case, the best performance is provided by IVFADC, which performs a preliminary k-means clustering, thus exploiting major data dependencies, before resorting to product quantization within a restricted number of clusters.
+We resorted therefore to a similar solution to adapt ROSANNA to the case of highly dependent data.
+Data are clustered off-line by k-means.
+At search time, the query is compared with the cluster centroids, and only the nearest clusters are analyzed with ROSANNA, collecting the candidates that are eventually searched for the NN.
+The overall search time is roughly halved w.r.t. the basic version, providing much better results than all references, including IVFADC, especially at high accuracies.
 Preliminary k-means clustering is instead ineffective with the less structured UBC SIFT and MNIST data.